fernandaSampaio/fernandaSampaio/README.md

 Hi, welcome! 👋

- I am a Data Analyst transitioning into Software Development 💡 I enjoy sharing knowledge and exchanging ideas.
+💡 I enjoy sharing knowledge and exchanging ideas.

 ☕ Always open to a virtual coffee or a good chat about tech and data!